Popcorn-Limited/contracts/docs/developer.md

 Lastly `setLimits` on the `AsyncVault` can lock user deposits if set too high.
 This can lead to a situation where a user cannot withdraw their funds even though they deposited successfully.
 E.g. If there wasnt a `minAmount` initially and we set the `minAmount` to a value lower than the deposit amount of certain users they wont be able to withdraw without adding more funds to the vault which might not be possible.

+## Audit Reports
+You can find all our previous audits [here](https://docs.vaultcraft.io/security/audits).

 ## Deployment

 To deploy a new OracleVault we need to set up an `PushOracle` and an `OracleVaultController`.
 The `PushOracle` needs to be nominated and the owner accepted by the `OracleVaultController`.
 This can be done using `VaultOracle.s.sol`.